How Bollywood Biopics Indicate Lack of Creativity in Filmmakers

 Neerja Bhanot was indeed a great woman and someone the youngsters should look up to as an inspiration.
 It is only because of the film Neerja that many youngsters including me got to know about her brave life.
 She played a crucial role in a rescue mission from a hijacked plane during which she eventually lost her life.

 We could never imagine a man from a place like Haryana, where the sex ratio shines the worst, to train his four daughters to become the world’s finest wrestlers, again a profession considered to be exclusive for men.
 Our nation needs more people like Mahavir Singh Phogat.
-The movie Dangal is a delight to watch.
+The movie Dangal, based on the life of Mahavir Singh Phogat, is a delight to watch.
 It is sure to give you goosebumps of national pride.

 Well, books made into movies are very well driven by content and provide a wider scope for performance.
 Films like Kai Po Che and Lootera are poignancy at its best.
 You must be of the same opinion that watching a movie after reading and having fallen in love with the book is unstinting, while vice versa might not be true!!

-Somewhere a rework on the declined creative quotient needs to be done and the mechanism ain’t so difficult.
-All they need to do is discard the format and invest time and effort in more unique and exciting subjects!!!
+Somewhere a rework on the declined creative quotient needs to be done and the mechanism isn’t so difficult.
+All they need to do is discard the format and invest time and effort in more unique and exciting subjects!